Jiyapanwar/anzo/README.md

 # gsap : for animations (gsap alone does not work very well with react), so use a dependency of gsap - gsap/react

+relative makes the element a positioning context. absolute positions an element based on its nearest ancestor that has relative (or absolute, fixed, or sticky) positioning.
 🧩 Why use absolute?

 - Pin something to the bottom/top of a section: absolute bottom-0